Appearance

 Service Level

-The service health check verifies that the Node.js process is alive, the HTTP server is accepting requests, and critical background jobs are running.
-This is the most basic health check and catches process crashes, out-of-memory conditions, and startup failures.
+The service health check verifies that the TTMT background service is alive, accepting requests, and running its monitoring work.
+This is the most basic health check and catches crashes, out-of-memory conditions, and startup failures.

 Broker Connection Level